Xilinx/Containerization/README.md

 # Containerization Flow for Library and Application on Cloud Vendors

 This project provides script to build Docker Application (image) for multiple cloud vendor: Nimbix, AWS and Azure.
-For now, it only supports Nimbix JARVICE™ platform.
+For now, it only supports Nimbix JARVICE™ platform and on premise.

 ## Background